History of Dedham, Massachusetts, 2000–present: Athletics

+Joey Lenane won the United States Golf Association's 94th annual New England Amateur Golf Championship on July 20, 2023 during his second attempt at the tournament.
+The victory gave him an automatic invitation to the next U.S. Open and British Open.

+Peter Megdal set a world record by racing 47.43 kilometers in one hour on his bicycle in 2023.
+The Dedham High School boys hockey team competed in the state championships at the Boston Garden on March 16, 2025.

 Free Little Libraries

 Beginning in 2013, the Dedham Library Innovation Team began installing Little Free Libraries around Dedham.
 In 2021, a grant from the Dedham Cultural Council enabled a restoration and maintenance plan to be implemented by Sal D'Antonia.

 Flag Day Parade

-The 48th annual Flag Day Parade, one of Dedham's most beloved traditions, was held on June 14, 2015 with honorary Grand Marshall Bob Aldous.
-In 2017, for the 50th anniversary, the parade was moved from the traditional June 14, Flag Day, to Saturday, June 17 to accommodate the fireworks at Memorial Park that were part of the celebration.
+The Flag Day Parade, one of Dedham's most beloved traditions, was nearly cancelled following the 2008 financial crisis, but a fundraising campaign saved it.
+The 48th annual parade was held on June 14, 2015 with honorary Grand Marshall Bob Aldous.

+In 2017, for the 50th anniversary, the parade was moved from the traditional June 14, to Saturday, June 17 to accommodate the fireworks at Memorial Park that were part of the celebration.
+During the COVID-19 pandemic, the parade was canceled in 2020 and 2021.
+In its place, an unofficial "rolling rally" of cars was held in its place along the same route.